TIMELINE OF KEY ACTIVITIES OF FARABOUT PENINSULA COALITION

 Archaeological sites on isthmus of Farabout Peninsula formally recognized and protected under Ontario Heritage Act.

-An elder from Eagle Lake First Nation visits the Farabout isthmus with a group of community residents to offer prayers and a song to acknowledge the spiritual value of the location.
+An elder from Eagle Lake First Nation visits the Farabout isthmus with a group of community residents to offer a special ceremony to acknowledge the spiritual value of the location.